Generic Name and Formulations:

 Regional anesthesia for restorative procedures on Teeth 4–13 and A–J in adults and children weighing ≥40kg.

 ≥18yrs: 2 sprays (0.2mL each) given 4–5mins apart, in the nostril ipsilateral to the maxillary tooth on which the dental procedure will be performed.
 Initiate dental procedure 10mins after the second spray.
 1 additional spray can be given if inadequate response achieved 10mins after the second spray.

 <3yrs or <40kg: not recommended. ≥3yrs (≥40kg): 2 sprays (0.2mL each) given 4–5mins apart, in the nostril ipsilateral to the maxillary tooth on which the dental procedure will be performed.
 Initiate dental procedure 10mins after the second spray.

+Risk of methemoglobinemia (esp. in G6PD deficiency, congenital or idiopathic methemoglobinemia, cardiac or pulmonary compromise, infants <6 months of age, concurrent exposure to oxidizing agents or metabolites); monitor.
 Monitor for hypertension and dysphagia.
 Uncontrolled hypertension or uncontrolled active thyroid disease: not recommended.
 History of frequent nosebleeds (≥5/month); avoid or monitor carefully if used.
-G6PD deficiency.
-History of congenital or idiopathic methemoglobinemia: not recommended.
 Severe hepatic disease or pseudocholinesterase deficiency: monitor for toxicity.
 Pregnancy.
 Nursing mothers.